North Head Sanctuary Foundation

 weeding and planting, enjoy what we are doing and can see that our

-work is having a positive impact in the surrounding environment.
+work is having a positive impact in the surrounding environment as it provides a rich habitat for birds, bandicoots and other wildlife.

 There is a small group of people working to